Mektovi 15 mg film-coated tablets

 Combination with encorafenib

-Binimetinib and encorafenib (a BRAF inhibitor, see section 5.1 of encorafenib SmPC) both inhibit the MAPK pathway resulting in higher anti-tumour activity.
+Binimetinib and encorafenib (a BRAF inhibitor, see section 5.1 of encorafenib SmPC) both inhibit the MAPK pathway resulting in higher anti-tumour activity, compared to treatment with either drug alone.

 Clinical efficacy and safety